boderg/the-bread-shed/README.md

 ![screenshot](documentation/features/offcanvas-navigation-menu.png)

-- **The Social Media Navigation Links**
+- **The Social Media Links**

-  - The social media navigation links located at the bottom of each page utilise Font Awesome 6 icons that have been wrapped in a link so that they are clickable.
+  - The social media links located at the bottom of each page utilise Font Awesome 6 icons that have been wrapped in a link so that they are clickable.
 Each link is directed to it's relevant social media site and opens in a new browser tab so that navigation of the accessed page is not lost.
 Each social media link is highlighted when hovered over to indicate to the user that it is the one being selected.

 ![screenshot](documentation/features/social-media-links.png)